Flexible Spending Accounts FAQs

 - Card Activation 1-800-832-3409

 - Lost/Stolen Card 1-888-835-3060

 TexFlex Limited Flexible Spending Account

 TexFlex LFSA is an account that lets you set aside money on a pre-tax basis – for both you and your eligible dependents – the same way a health care flexible spending account (FSA) does, except it is limited to dental and vision expenses so that it complies with IRS requirements.
-TexFlex LFSA is administered by WageWorks, LLC (WageWorks).
-The TexFlex LFSA will be available starting September 1, 2016.
+TexFlex LFSA is administered by WageWorks, Inc. (WageWorks).

 Only employees enrolled in Consumer Directed HealthSelect are eligible to enroll in an LFSA (retirees are not eligible).